lpereira/gomoku/README.md

 ## What platforms will this support?

-At first, I'm going to support Linux, linking with STL.
-The reason is that I want to use tools such as AddressSanitizer and Valgrind in order to find bugs.
+At first, Linux with STL is going to be the only supported platform.
+The reason is that tools such as AddressSanitizer and Valgrind are invaluable when debugging.

 Afterwards, it's very possible that an RTOS such as Zephyr will be supported.
 There's a good possibility that STL will be ditched at this